 As a part of continued efforts to streamline and automate data reporting processes, the Bureau of Primary Health Care (BPHC) has developed a Free Clinic FTCA deeming module within the HRSA EHB.
 View the EHB web based application.

 All Initial, Redeeming, and Supplemental applications require an attachment explaining any and all disciplinary actions and medical malpractice claims alleged against the eligible individuals the free clinic is sponsoring for deeming.
-This information is required for the past ten (10) years for new applicants and five (5) years for renewal applicants.
-Please do not attach a report from the National Practitioner Data Bank (NPDB).
-These reports do not describe the actions taken by the sponsoring free clinic or the applicant in response to the claims.
+This information is necessary for the past ten years for new applicants and five years for renewal applicants.
+Please do not attach a National Practitioner Data Bank (NPDB) report.
+These reports do not describe the actions the sponsoring free clinic or the applicant took in response to the claims.

 Free Clinic Application Toolkit